Hyperparticle/hyperparticle.github.io/_posts/2018-09-22-erasmus-exploring-europe.md

 1. **[Exploring Europe](/erasmus-exploring-europe)**
 1. [Closing Thoughts](/erasmus-mundus-conclusion)

-Now what's the point of going to Europe without exploring a bit?
+Now, what's the point of going to Europe without exploring a bit?
 Here is a compilation of media artifacts in my favorite cities.

 ## Prague